hoangduytran/blender-manual/manual/editors/clip/sidebar.rst

    Builds images from undistorted original images for the sizes set above.
    This helps provide faster playback of undistorted footage.
 Quality
-   Defines the quality of the JPEG images used for proxies.
+   Defines the quality of the images used for proxies.
 Proxy Custom Directory
-   By default, all generated proxy images are storing to the ``<path of original footage>/BL_proxy/<clip name>`` folder, but this location can be set by hand using this option.
+   By default, all generated proxy images are stored to the ``<path of original footage>/BL_proxy/<clip name>`` folder, but this location can be set to a custom directory using this option.
 Rebuild Proxy
    Regenerates proxy images for all sizes set above and regenerate all timecodes which can be used later.
 Timecode
-   When you are working with footage directly copied from a camera without preprocessing it, there might be bunch of artifacts, mostly due to seeking a given frame in sequence.
+   When you are working with footage directly copied from a camera without preprocessing it, there might be numerous artifacts, mostly due to seeking a given frame in the sequence.
-   This happens because such footage usually does not have correct frame rate values in their headers.
+   This happens because such footage usually does not have correct frame rate values in the file header.
    This issue can still arise when the source clip has the same frame rate as the scene settings.
-   In order for Blender to correctly calculate frames and frame rate there are two possible solutions:
+   In order for Blender to correctly calculate the frames and frame rate there are two possible solutions:

    #.
 Preprocess your video with e.g. MEncoder to repair the file header and insert the correct keyframes.
    #.
-Use Proxy/Timecode option in Blender.
+Use the Proxy/Timecode option in Blender.

    :None: Do not use any timecode.
    :Record Run: Use images in the order they are recorded.